 Ana's Traveller's Tip

-Get up as early as possible to visit the Colosseum, as you will find a reasonable crowd and enjoy a more relaxed visit.
-Plus, you will likely avoid the heat!
+Get up as early as you can to visit the Colosseum with a reasonable number of tourists and you will enjoy a more relaxed and less hot visit.

-What you should know before you visit the Colosseum in Rome
+What you should know before your visit to the Colosseum of Rome

-What is probably one of the most emblematic monuments of Rome was ordered to be built in 72 AD by Emperor Vespasian (a professional soldier before becoming emperor) and was used as an amphitheater for shows that the people could attend free of charge.
+What is probably one of the most emblematic monuments of Rome was ordered to be built in 72 A.D. by the emperor Vespasian (professional soldier before becoming emperor) and was used as an amphitheater for shows that the people could attend free of charge.
 The main events of the Colosseum of Rome were the famous gladiator fights and wild animal fights.

-The Colosseum is one of the most visited monuments in the world; of the six million tourists a year that Rome receives, five do not leave the city without visiting it, observing its three floors of columns (Doric, Ionic, and Corinthian, just to freshen up your memory), walking through the galleries, watching the arena from the stands that held 55,000 spectators and marveling at the network of underground halls where the animals were kept.
+The Colosseum is one of the most visited monuments in the world; of the six million tourists a year that Rome receives, five do not leave the city without strolling among its 80 arched entrances, observing its three floors of columns (Doric, Ionic and Corinthian, to review the lessons of Classical Culture), walking through the galleries, watching the arena from the stands that held 55,000 spectators and marveling at the network of subway rooms where the animals were kept.

-The history of this marvel of Roman architecture (its name comes, by the way, from a huge statue of the "Colossus of Nero" that stood next to the amphitheater) is enough to fill thousands of books.
-But it's much more fun to do it on a visit.
-And for that, you will first need to get your tickets for the Roman Colosseum.
+The history of this marvel of Roman architecture (its name comes, by the way, from a huge statue of the "Colossus of Nero" that stood next to the amphitheater) is enough to fill libraries, but it is better to discover it by exploring its nooks and crannies.
+For that, the first step is to get your tickets for the Roman Colosseum.

 If you are interested in visiting the Colosseum, you will also be interested in

-If you are interested in visiting the Colosseum of Rome and are passionate about ancient history, you will likely be interested in visiting Pompeii.
-You can check out this post I wrote about Pompeii Day Trips from Rome.
+If you are interested in visiting the Colosseum and ancient history, you will also be interested in visiting Pompeii.
+You can read this post I made about Pompeii Day Trips from Rome.

 Frequently asked questions

-Yes, you can visit the Colosseum's subterranean area and check out the area where the gladiators waited before going on stage.
+Yes, you can visit the subway area of the Colosseum and take a look at the area where the gladiators waited before going out to fight.

-Is there anything worth a visit next to the Colosseum?
+Is there anything worth visiting near the Colosseum?

-In fact there is: you can visit The Salita del Grillo and Trajan's Market, the Mamertine Prison and the Basilica of Saint Clemente.
+In fact, yes: you can visit La Salita del Grillo and the Trajan Market, the Mamertina Prison and the Basilica of San Clemente.